oscarguindzberg/copilot-playground-sample1/README.md

 - Press `N` or `/` to focus the Add Task input quickly.
 - Use `Tab` and `Shift+Tab` to navigate interactive elements.
 - Press `Enter` or `Space` on a task's label to toggle completion (checkbox can also be used).
+ - Press `N` or `/` to focus the Add Task input quickly.
+ - Use `Tab` and `Shift+Tab` to navigate interactive elements.
+Use Enter/Space to activate buttons.
+ - The filter buttons (All / Active / Completed) are keyboard-focusable and support activation by keyboard.

 ## Notes

 - Tasks persist to `localStorage` using the key `task-manager:tasks:v1`.
+ - Tasks persist to `localStorage` using the key `task-manager:tasks:v1`.
+ - The selected filter persists using `task-manager:filter:v1`.
 - It's simple by design—feel free to expand features like editing tasks, sorting, filtering, or importing/exporting data.

 ## License